opencadc/docker-base/cadc-postgresql-dev/README.md

 Databases to be created, and additional schemas for content, are configured by including the file /config/init-content-schemas.sh:
 ```
-CATALOGS="db1 db2 ..."
+DATABASES="db1 db2 ..."
 SCHEMAS="schema1 schema2 ..."
 ```

-At least one database (CATALOG) and one schema is needed to start a useful postgresql server.
+Like the TAP-related schemas, all content schemas are created in each dcatabnase.
+At least one database and one schema is needed to start a useful postgresql server.
 The `cadmin` account will have full authorization in these "content" schema(s).

 # PostgreSQL 12.x